Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Adopting these habits will help you get through the cold season with more serenity.

 Eczema, although it causes redness and itching, is not contagious.
-This skin condition is caused by inflammation and not by a viral or bacterial infection.
-Therefore, you are not at risk of catching it by touching someone who has it.
+This skin condition is caused by inflammation, not a viral or bacterial infection.
+Therefore, you are unlikely to catch it by touching someone who has it.

-Inflammation is often linked to an over-response of the immune system or genetic factors, so while symptoms can be impressive, they are not transmitted from one individual to another.
+Inflammation is often linked to an overactive immune system or genetic factors.
+Therefore, while symptoms can be dramatic, they are not transmitted from one individual to another.

 Here are some important things to remember: